The general linear group as a complete invariant for C*-algebras: Abstract

 \section{Abstract}

-In 1955 Dye proved that two von Neumann factors not of type $I_{2n}$ are isomorphic (via a linear or a conjugate linear $^*$-isomorphism) if and only if their unitary groups are isomorphic as abstract groups.
-We consider an analogue for \cst-algebras.
-We show that the topological general linear group is a classifying invariant for simple, unital AH-algebras of slow dimension growth and of real rank zero, and the abstract general linear group is a classifying invariant for unital Kirchberg algebras in UCT.
+In 1955 Dye proved that two von Neumann factors not of type $I_{2n}$ are isomorphic if and only if their unitary groups are isomorphic as abstract groups.
+We consider an analogue for \cst-algebras and show that the topological general linear group is a classifying invariant for simple unital AH-algebras of slow dimension growth and of real rank zero, and that the abstract general linear group is a classifying invariant for unital Kirchberg algebras in the UCT class.